heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Base Refinement (Incompleteness, Incorrectness, and Freshness).md

 > Also discuss about canonicalization
 5. Learning How to Correct a Knowledge Base from the Edit History (WWW 2019)
 > Apply rule mining
+6. Predicting ConceptNet Path Quality Using Crowdsourced Assessments of Naturalness (WWW 2019)

 ### Knowledge Base Freshness
 1. How to Keep a Knowledge Base Synchronized with Its Encyclopedia Source (IJCAI 2017) [[Notes](https://zhuanlan.zhihu.com/p/30803950)]